scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 ### Data

-Neighborhoods, cities, and regions are characterized by a variety of data, and to understand how places change over time, or how they affect the people who live there, researchers often require information on the social, environmental, institutional, and economic conditions that characterize the area.
-The geosnap package tries to make the process of collecting and wrangling these various publicly-available datasets simpler, faster, and more reproducible by repackaging the most commonly used into modern formats and serving (those we are allowed to) over fast web protocols.
+Neighborhoods, cities, and regions can be characterized by a variety of data.
+Researchers use the social, environmental, institutional, and economic conditions of the area to understand change in these places and the people who inhabit them.
+The geosnap package tries to make the process of collecting and wrangling these various publicly available datasets simpler, faster, and more reproducible by repackaging the most commonly used into modern formats and serving (those we are allowed to) over fast web protocols.
 This makes it much faster to conduct, iterate, and share analyses for better urban research and public policy than the